How orthogonality influences geometric constants: Introduction

 Next, we give the definition of constant $A_2(X)$, which is closely related to the core proof of this paper.
 In their work \cite{21}, M. Baronti, E. Casini, and P. L. Papini introduced the constant $A_2(X)$.
 There are many interesting results concerning this constant, and for specific details, please refer to the relevant literature \cite{19}.

+The authors \cite{53} considers the triangles with vertices \(x\), \(-x\) and \(y\), where \(x, y\in S_X\).
+By utilizing the geometric means of the variable lengths of the sides of these triangles, the following constant for Banach spaces is defined:

+Moslehian and Rassias \cite{47} established a new equivalent characterization of inner product spaces, namely the Euler-Lagrange type identity, which replaces the parallelogram law: A normed space ($X,\|\cdot\|$) is an inner product space if and only if

-In 2022, Liu et al. \cite{11} generalized von Neumann-Jordan constant and introduced the following skew form of the von Neumann-Jordan constant: where $\lambda, \mu>0$.
-We now summarize several properties of these constants (refer to \cite{10,11}).
+holds for all nonnegative real numbers $\tau, \upsilon$ and all $x, y \in X$.
+Inspired by this, Liu et al. \cite{10} generalized von Neumann-Jordan constant and introduced the following skew form of the von Neumann-Jordan constant: where $\lambda, \mu>0$.
+We now summarize several properties of these constants.
 For a Banach space $X$, the following hold:

 (i) The inequality $1 \leq L_{\mathrm{YJ}}^{\prime}(\tau, \upsilon, X) \leq 1+\frac{2 \tau \upsilon}{\tau^2+\upsilon^2}$ is satisfied;

 (ii) $X$ is a Hilbert space if and only if $L_{\mathrm{YJ}}^{\prime}(\tau, \upsilon, X)=1$;